-For 2016-17, our official Year 6 Transition day is Monday 10th July with the Early transition programme following immediately afterwards on 11th-21st July 2017.
+For 2017-18, our official Year 6 Transition day is Friday 13th July with the Early transition programme following immediately afterwards on 16th-20th July 2018.

 For students with statements and EHCPs (during the changeover period) a transition review will take the place of the annual review in years 8 and 11.
 The review aims to give recommendations as to the type of provision the child will require in future years.
 The student’s statement/EHCP can then be amended appropriately.
 These transition reviews are usually attended by parents, the student, any relevant outside agencies and also Jamie Robson, our Norfolk County Council Guidance Advisor.
 For more information about our Guidance Advisor, click here.

 In addition to Careers Information, Advice and Guidance (IAG) provided during such transition reviews, the Academy regularly hosts Working Lunches, where representatives from a wide variety of businesses and careers talk to students about their work and what it involves.
-A weekly Careers Workshop also takes place in the library to support and advise students regarding their future choices.
+Regular 1:1 Careers Appointments also take place with a qualified Independent Careers Adviser to support and advise students regarding their future choices.
 Students have the opportunity to attend with their peers, with parents/carers or a member of staff if they wish to.
 All members of staff can refer students for a Careers Appointments, or these can be requested directly by students or parents/carers by contacting Mr Arger, Careers Leader on firstname.lastname@example.org or 01603 734161.

 Our Careers Guidance section of the Academy website contains some links to some sites giving useful information, advice and careers guidance for parents/carers and students.
 Click here.

-Year 8 Options – Students will choose their option subjects during the Easter Term in Year 8.
-Option booklets are distributed about a week before the Year 8 Options Evening (shortly before the Easter holiday).
-This provides the opportunity for students to discuss their potential choices with their parents over the holidays, talk to subject staff and their form tutor and spend time making this important decision before making their final choices (either on paper or online on our Compass website) at the beginning of the Easter Term.
-For students with SEND, our SENDCo, Miss Rose will be available during this time to discuss any questions or issues which parents and students may have and will carefully review all choices made by SEND students with regard to suitability for each student.
+Year 8 Options – Students will choose their option subjects during the Spring Term in Year 8.
+Option booklets are distributed about a week before the Year 8 Options Evening (shortly before the February half term).
+This provides the opportunity for students to discuss their potential choices with their parents over the holidays, talk to subject staff and their form tutor and spend time making this important decision before making their final choices at the beginning of the Spring 2 Term.
+For students with SEND, our SENDCo, Miss Rose will be available during this time to discuss any questions or issues which parents/carers and students may have and will carefully review all choices made by SEND students with regard to suitability for each student.

 8: Have your say…